justin-petrovich/personal-website/content/authors/admin/_index.md

 title: Justin Petrovich
 ---

-I am an assistant professor of statistics and business data analytics at Saint Vincent College.
+I am an associate professor of statistics and business data analytics at Saint Vincent College.
 I enjoy teaching classes ranging from introductory business statistics to econometrics to courses in data science and business analytics.
-Recently, I became the Chair of the Marketing, Analytics, and Global Commerce Department, affectionately known as the MAGIC Department.
+I am also the Chairperson of the Marketing, Analytics, and Global Commerce Department, affectionately known as the MAGIC Department.

 My research focuses on developing and applying methods for functional and longitudinal data.
-My past and current research projects span a variety of fields, including medicine, psychological counseling, and economics.
+My past and current research projects span a variety of fields, including medicine, psychological counseling, economics, and more.
 I also work as a statistical consultant and enjoy the variety of challenges I encounter between my research and consulting projects.